What Is The Patent Process?

 After you have filed your application, the USPTO will assign it to an examiner, who will review it to determine whether it meets the requirements for patentability.
 If the examiner finds that the IP is not novel, the application will be rejected.
 However, if the examiner believes that the IP is patentable, they will issue a notice of allowance and the applicant will be required to pay a fee to have the patent issued.

-Secure and Maintain Your Patent
+Secure And Maintain Your Patent

 Once you have paid the fee to have the patent issued, the USPTO will provide the proper type of patent for your IP.
 After your patent is issued and published, you may need to provide maintenance fees to keep the patent in force beyond four, eight, and 12 years, if you have a utility patent.
 Our team can help you understand the next steps once you’ve received your patent.

-Patents can be a valuable asset for businesses and individuals, so if you have an IP that you think is worthy of protection, don’t hesitate to contact us at The Patent King™ to discuss your options.
+Patents can be a valuable asset for businesses and individuals, so if you have an IP that you think is worthy of protection, don’t hesitate to contact us at Patent King to discuss your options.